Bill Keating (American football): Professional football

 Keating played two seasons of professional football as a defensive tackle and guard for the Denver Broncos (1966–1967) and Miami Dolphins (1967), appearing in 22 AFL or NFL games.
 He signed with the Broncos as a free agent in June 1966.
 He was signed by the Dolphins after he was put on waivers by the Broncos in October 1967.
 The Dolphins placed him on waivers at the end of November 1967.

 Keating's older brother Tom Keating also played college football for the University of Michigan and several years of professional football.

 Legal career

 After retiring from football, Keating attended the University of Denver College of Law, receiving his J.D. degree in 1971.
-He was a founding partner of the Colorado law firm of Fogel, Keating, Wagner, Polidori Shaffner.
+He was a founding partner of the Colorado law firm of Fogel, Keating, Wagner, Polidori, Shaffner (known in 2025 as Keating Wagner Polidori Free).
 He was a trial lawyer specializing in plaintiffs' personal injury and wrongful death litigation.
 He was a fellow in the International Academy of Trial Lawyers and the American Academy of Trial Lawyers.
 He was president of the Colorado Trial Lawyers Association from 1991 to 1992.
+He was so respected by the Colorado Bar that the University of Denver College of Law selects an annual winner of the William L. Keating Outstanding Alumni Award at its DU Law Stars dinner.